 Before the passion, the Lord told them that he would meet them again in Galilee (Matt 26:32), and Matthew emphasizes this in his account of the resurrection (28:7,10).
-Two appearances to them are recorded in Galilee.
+He met them twice in Galilee.
+Both appearances remind them of their call to serve him (Table 3, chart).